hassaanalich296/hassaanalich296/README.md

 - 👋 Hi, I’m @hassaanalich296
-- 👀 I’m interested in working out and travelling with friends
+- 👀 I’m interested in financial markets, working out and travelling
-- 🌱 I’m currently in my 2A semester of ECE at UWaterloo
+- 🌱 I’m currently working as a DevOps Software Engineer
-- 💞️ I’m looking to collaborate on anything FinTech related
+- 💞️ I’m looking to collaborate on anything stock market related
-- 📫 Reach me at hassaanalich296@gmail.com
+- 📫 Reach me at ha3chaud@uwaterloo.ca

 <!---
 hassaanalich296/hassaanalich296 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.